atka66/dongon/README.md

 * Leveling up by killing monsters and finishing dungeons
 * Consequent dungeons with unlockable warp points every x dungeons
-* Dying causes you to lose all your items, exp and warp points (only your levels are persistent)
 * Different weapons/skills/monsters have different attack damage and range (diamond-shape)

 ### Village